AccelQuasarDragon/pyinstallerpaths/README.md

 	#3: sys.executable
 	#4: sys._MEIPASS IF made with PyInstaller

-	If you want a decent solution, look through all 4 paths using rglob
+	If you want a decent solution, look through all 4 paths using rglob.
+If you want a fast solution, just add sys._MEIPASS to sys.path.
+But be careful! the _MEIPASS folder is a temp folder, and will not persist between runs.